A Man for All Seasons (1966 film): Critical reception

-A Man for All Seasons received positive reviews from film critics, with an 89% "Fresh" rating on review aggregator Rotten Tomatoes and an average rating of 7.70/10, based on 80 reviews.
+A Man for All Seasons received positive reviews from film critics, with an 89% "Fresh" rating on review aggregator Rotten Tomatoes and an average rating of 7.70/10, based on 82 reviews.
 The critics' consensus states: "Solid cinematography and enjoyable performances from Paul Scofield and Robert Shaw add a spark to this deliberately paced adaptation of the Robert Bolt play."
+On Metacritic, the film holds a weighted average score of 72 out of 100 based on 11 critics, indicating "generally favorable reviews".
 A. D. Murphy of Variety wrote: "Producer-director Fred Zinnemann has blended all filmmaking elements into an excellent, handsome and stirring film version of A Man for All Seasons."

 Scofield's performance was particularly praised.
 Kate Cameron of the New York Daily News wrote, "over all these fine performances, including Robert Shaw's opulent, bluff and forceful representation of the king, it is Scofield who dominates the screen with his genteel voice and steadfast refusal to kowtow to the king, even at the expense of his head."
 Pauline Kael gave the film a more critical review, writing, "There's more than a little of the school pageant in the rhythm of the movie: Though it's neater than our school drama coaches could make it, the figures group and say their assigned lines and move on."

-In 1995, on the occasion of the 100th anniversary of cinema, the Vatican listed it among the greatest movies of all time.
+In 1995, on the occasion of the 100th anniversary of cinema, the Vatican included it among its list of important films.
 In 1999, British Film Institute named A Man for All Seasons the 43rd greatest British film of all time.
 In 2008, it came 106th on Empire magazine's 500 Greatest Movies of All Time list.

 Accolades

+Historicity

+Reformation historians and More scholars have pointed out the many inaccuracies in A Man for All Seasons, play and film.
+Prominent among them was the More biographer Richard Marius.
+In 1995, Marius pointed out several errors and distortions that he then dismissed as "harmless concessions to theatricality".
+But he could not "excuse Bolt's idolatry of More's character" and outlined the serious misrepresentations in "the saccharine picture that both play and film present of More's religion and his furious and cascading hatred of Protestants"."The film provided viewers with the comfortable feeling that they knew all about More.
+He became a Catholic Abraham Lincoln, an icon of purity and principle who provoked reverence and affection....
+Nowhere do we see the historical More who produced hundreds of pages of ugly polemics shrieking for the blood of Protestants.
+He wanted to destroy heresy by fire....
+When heretics were burned, More gloated....
+Nowhere in the film is the More who intended that his hatred for heretics be inscribed on his tomb."
+Marius summarized that "Bolt gave us a More who would have been scarcely recognizable in his own time and perhaps a scandal to More himself".